jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 --------------------------------------------------------------------------------

-Discussion: Cape Town Government & Drupal *Johan / N/A*
+Discussion: Western Cape government & Drupal *Johan / N/A*
 -------------------------------------------------------
 *≈ 25 min*

-Johan will lead a discussion regarding the Cape Town Government use of Drupal and alignment we may find with the work of DASA.
+* Overview of e-Government for Citizens and the use of Drupal by the Western Cape government.
+* How collaboration between DASA and Western Cape government can contribute to a healthy Drupal ecosystem in South Africa.

 Agenda Notes: